 Another important reason why hoteliers should implement environmental and social initiatives is the emergence of disruptors like Couchsurfing and Airbnb.
 Losing their grip on young customers, traditional hotel businesses are forced to differentiate themselves from these online room-booking platforms.
 Promoting green practices – for e.g. switching to renewable energy and encouraging recycling - will not only save the planet but also boost your brand awareness and customer retention.

 Read more: Why Hotel Chains are Investing in Business Intelligence

 Solar power is highly encouraged for large hotel chains in order to mitigate the carbon footprint in their daily operations.
 A photovoltaic system also reduces the cost of energy significantly.
 The energy used for lighting, HVAC and heating can take up to 60 per cent of the total cost of energy consumption, which can be reduced substantially with a well-designed solar photovoltaic system.

 Specifically, food waste takes up to more than 40% of a typical hotel’s solid waste.
-As almost all kinds of food waste can be composted into fertilizer and it is a much better way compared with just throwing the excess away.
-Hence, more and more hotels are applying this practice and educating the employees of its uses and benefits.
+As almost all kinds of food waste can be composted into fertilizer and it is a much better way compared to just throwing the excess away.
+Hence, more and more hotels are applying this practice and educating employees about its uses and benefits.